-Sarah Thorne, President Sarah is President of Decision • Partners Canada Inc., Decision • Partners Inc. in the U.S. and Co-Founder of Decision Partners, LLC.
-Decision Partners is the world leader in behavioural decision research, strategy and communications, and the creator of Mental Modeling TechnologyTM, an integrated suite of methods, tools and software support for policy, strategy and implementation of research-based initiatives at public and private organizations across a broad range of application areas including those related to emergency preparedness, energy and infrastructure, public health, organizational transformation, stakeholder engagement, climate change, sustainability and resilience.
+Sarah Thorne, President Sarah is President of Decision • Partners Canada Inc., Decision • Partners Inc. in the U.S. Decision Partners is a recognized leader in behavioural decision research, strategy and communications, and the creator of Mental Modeling InsightTM, an integrated suite of methods, tools and software support for policy, strategy and implementation of research-based initiatives at public and private organizations across a broad range of application areas including those related to emergency preparedness, energy and infrastructure, public health, organizational transformation, stakeholder engagement, climate change, sustainability and resilience.
 Sarah also works collaboratively with RiskLogik and Southern Harbour on a wide range of risk and resilience challenges.
 Sarah is a regular contributor to the scientific and management literature on decision making and behaviour-focused strategy and communications, and is co-author of the book Mental Modeling Approach: Risk Management Application Case Studies (Springer, 2017).
 Sarah is based in Mississauga, Ontario.

 Baruch Fischhoff, PhD, Chief Scientist Dr. Baruch Fischhoff, PhD, is Howard Heinz University Professor at the Institute for Politics and Strategy and in the Department of Engineering and Public Policy at Carnegie Mellon University.
 He is also Decision Partners’ Chief Scientist.
 A graduate of the Detroit Public Schools, he holds a Bachelor of Science in mathematics and psychology from Wayne State University and a PhD in psychology from the Hebrew University of Jerusalem.
 He is an elected member of the National Academy of Medicine, past President of the Society for Judgment and Decision Making and of the Society for Risk Analysis, and and founding chair of the U.S. Food and Drug Administration Risk Communication Advisory Committee.
 He currently co-chairs the National Research Council Committee on Future Research Goals and Directions for Foundational Science in Cybersecurity.
 His books include Acceptable Risk (1981), Risk Communication: A Mental Models Approach (2002), Risk: A Very Short Introduction (2011), Communicating Risks and Benefits (FDA, 2011), Risk Analysis and Human Behavior (Earthscan, 2011), The Science of Science Communication (2013) and Counting Civilian Casualties (2013).
 Dr. Fischhoff is based in Pittsburgh, Pennsylvania.